40+ Colorado Elopement & Micro-Wedding Spots

 Accessibility: Wheelchair accessible trails and views, open year-round.

-Permits & Reservations: No permits necessary unless you are using a wedding planner.
+Permits & reservations: No permits necessary unless you are using a wedding planner.

-Located near Golden, Colorado, this park offers tons of beautiful wedding photo locations and a wonderful wedding site at the Red Barn that you can reserve.
+Why couples love it: Located near Golden, Colorado, this park offers tons of beautiful wedding photo locations and a wonderful wedding site at the Red Barn that you can reserve.
 The Red Barn feels very secluded, has a beautiful aspen grove, sheltered picnic tables, and open air reception space making it exceptionally ideal for an intimate wedding!

 Accessibility: Red Barn is available May through October.